Briansim74/Market-Data-Pipeline/README.md

 # Market Data Pipeline - Exchange Feed Ingestion System (Python / SQL)
 ## Trading Problem
-Market data quality is a first-order driver of trading performance.
+Trading models are only as reliable as the market data they consume.

-Small inconsistencies propagate into pricing, risk, and execution errors.
+Inconsistent or incomplete market snapshots introduce direct distortion into pricing, risk, and execution signals.

 ## Core Idea
-This system transforms raw exchange data into consistent, model-ready inputs for trading systems.
+This system converts raw exchange-style market data into structured, time-consistent inputs suitable for trading models.

+It focuses on ensuring data integrity, continuity, and reproducibility across time-series market snapshots.

 ## Trading Role in System
 ```
 Market Data → Pricing Models → Risk Systems → Execution Decisions
 ```

+This pipeline sits at the foundation of the trading stack, ensuring all downstream components operate on consistent inputs.

 ## Key Components
 - Extraction of raw XML exchange feeds